 The Office of Procurement Services officially interprets this policy.
 Procurement Services is responsible for obtaining approval for any revisions as required by the policy Creating and Maintaining Policies and Procedures through the appropriate governance structures.
 Please direct policy questions to Procurement Services, accounts payable manager.

 If an honorarium recipient is a non-resident alien, contact Global Education Office for instructions and required forms prior to making any commitment to the recipient for an honorarium. https://global.vcu.edu/media/global/pdf/issp/immigration-forms/b1-b-2-and-esta-visitors/Honorarium%20Payments%20to%20Foreign%20Nationals.pdf

 The amount of the honorarium must be specified on the honorarium form provided to the recipient.
 The recipient is not permitted to set the honorarium amount.
 The arrangement between the recipient and the university must be informal.
 It cannot involve a contract, and invoicing for an honorarium is not permitted.

 The department requesting payment is responsible for providing the recipient’s Social Security number or Banner identification number and the home address of the recipient to be paid.

-The honorarium check is made payable to the recipient listed on the purchase order and sent to the recipient’s home address.
-The IRS Form 1099 Misc. is also be mailed to the recipient’s home address.
+The honorarium check is made payable to the recipient listed on the form and sent to the recipient’s home address.
+The IRS Form 1099 Misc. is also mailed to the recipient’s home address.

 This policy supersedes the following archived policies:

-A: All honorariums must be approved by an Authorized Approver.
-If the honorarium exceeds $2,000, then the responsible Vice President, Vice Provost, Dean, or Executive Director’s signature is required.
+All honorariums must be approved by an authorized approver.
+If the honorarium exceeds $2,000, then the responsible vice president, vice provost, dean, or executive director’s signature is required.